Lake Waikaremoana: A Journey into the Heart of Te Urewera

 Epilogue

 - On Alam: I first met Alam at Cape Reinga last September.
 He had brought a castle of a tent — so enormous that everyone laughed when they saw it.
 He had pitched it on a mound near the water.
-I told him he'd be better off moving closer to the trees.
-"I'll be OK," he said.
+I told him he’d be better off moving closer to the trees.
+“I’ll be OK,” he said.
 During the night the wind ripped the tent away and he slept in his car.
-"I'm OK," he said, when I came out of my tent in the morning.
-"I'll buy another one."
-On Day 2 of Cape Reinga he wanted to go off-track at one point.
-When I told him it would be much harder, he went anyway.
-Grace followed him, only for both to turn around later and rejoin us.
-He knows everything.
-But he always carried far more than any sensible person would — enough fresh produce to feed a small village.
+“I’m OK,” he said when I came out of my tent in the morning.
+“I’ll buy another one.”
+He always carries far more than any sensible person would — enough fresh produce to feed a small village.
 He gave me a pear.

 - On the track itself: The Lake Waikaremoana Track is more than a hike.
 It is an immersion into Te Urewera — one of the wildest, most untouched landscapes in New Zealand.
 It will challenge you on Day 1 and reward you on every day that follows.

 - Will I do it again?
-Yes — with more people like Orielle and Emily.
+Yes — gladly.

 Book your Great Walks pass well in advance through the DOC website — huts fill up fast, especially in peak season.
 The road to the Waikaremoana Holiday Park is largely gravel (about 80 km), so allow extra travel time and check your vehicle’s suitability.
 If you are driving an EV, plan your charging stops carefully and leave early.
 Pack for all weather: Te Urewera is known for sudden changes.
 Wear sturdy, waterproof hiking boots.
 And take time to learn about the history of this land — it enriches every step.